Alibaba Outlines Global Research Drive, Plans Israeli Foothold

 Amazon is also currently expanding its operations in israel.
 The online retail company rented two office spaces in Israel in June, one in the northern port city of Haifa and one in Tel Aviv.
 Amazon also intends to hire a 100 person team to spearhead the core technology development of Alexa, Amazon’s voice-enabled shopping assistant, and has already hired two high level executives from Microsoft and Oath Inc. (formerly Yahoo) for its local operations.

-Interest of China-based corporations in Israel as a technology hub has significantly increased in recent years, following efforts to strengthen the commercial ties between the countries by both governments.
+Interest by China-based corporations in Israel as a technology hub has significantly increased in recent years, following efforts to strengthen the commercial ties between the countries by both governments.
 In 2013 Fosun Group's pharma unit bought Israel-based Alma Lasers Ltd. for $240 million, renaming it Sisram Medical Ltd. Beijing-based internet company Baidu Inc. has been investing in Israel since 2014 through its Israel-based partner venture capital firm Carmel Ventures and also by itself.
 Electronics company Xiaomi Inc. established a research and development center in Israel in 2015, and in 2016 telecommunication company Huawei Technologies Co.
 Ltd. bought two Israel based cybersecurity startup HexaTier Ltd. Last month, Tencent Holdings Ltd. announced it led a $11 million round for Israel-based farming technology startup Phytech Ltd.